Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Introduction

-Our Theorem~\ref{thm:no_corner_bis} establishes the existence of maximum classes without any corners, thus countering several previous results in machine learning: \begin{itemize} \item Rubinstein and Rubinstein~\cite{RuRu} used an interesting topological approach to argue that maximum classes admit a corner.
-This is unfortunately false, as witnessed by Theorem~\ref{thm:no_corner_bis}. \item Kuzmin and Warmuth~\cite{KuWa} constructed unlabeled sample compression schemes for maximum classes.
-However their analysis contains an error: in particular, their Theorem 10 implies the existence of corners, as explained in Section~\ref{KuWaerror}.
-Note however that Kuzmin and Warmuth's main conclusion is correct, as we prove in Theorem~\ref{th-maximum}. \item Theorem 3 by Samei, Yang, and Zilles~\cite{SaYaZi} is built on a generalization of Theorem 10 from~\cite{KuWa} to the multiclass case which is also incorrect. \item Theorem 26 by Doliwa et al.~\cite{DoFaSiZi} uses the result by \cite{RuRu} to show that the Recursive Teaching Dimension (RTD) of maximum classes equals to their VC dimension.
+Our Theorem~\ref{thm:no_corner_bis} establishes the existence of maximum classes without any corners, thus countering several previous results in machine learning: \begin{itemize} \item Rubinstein and Rubinstein~\cite[Theorem 32]{RuRu} showed that any maximum class can be represented by a simple arrangement of piecewise-linear hyperplanes.
+In~\cite[Theorem 39]{RuRu}, they claim that sweeping such an arrangement leads to a corner peeling of the corresponding maximum class.
+This is unfortunately false, as witnessed by Theorem~\ref{thm:no_corner_bis}. \item Kuzmin and Warmuth~\cite{KuWa} constructed unlabeled sample compression schemes for maximum classes based on the presumed uniqueness of a certain matching (their Theorem 10).
+This theorem is wrong (as explained in Section~\ref{KuWaerror}) as it implies the existence of corners and Hall's counterexample does not have corners.
+However their conclusion is correct: In our Theorem~\ref{th-maximum} we show that such unlabeled compression schemes always exist based on a different construction and proof method. \item Theorem 3 by Samei, Yang, and Zilles~\cite{SaYaZi} is built on a generalization of Theorem 10 from~\cite{KuWa} to the multiclass case which is also incorrect. \item Theorem 26 by Doliwa et al.~\cite{DoFaSiZi} uses the result in~\cite{RuRu} to show that the Recursive Teaching Dimension (RTD) of maximum classes equals to their VC dimension.
 However the VC dimension $3$ maximum class from Theorem~\ref{thm:no_corner_bis} has RTD at least~$4$.
 It remains open whether the RTD of every maximum class $C$ is bounded by~$O(\vcdim(C))$. \end{itemize}